 Can I have a handset on campus and use Teams Voice when working from home?

 Once you have been migrated to Teams Voice, you will need to use it for all your calls whether you are on campus or elsewhere.
-You cannot you a normal telephone handset with Teams Voice, however specialised Teams Voice handsets are available.
+You cannot use your normal telephone handset with Teams Voice, however specialised Teams Voice handsets are available.
 These are not provided centrally, so your faculty or service would need to buy them, and at the moment we cannot recommend a particular model.

 Will all existing handsets be removed?